 The Soul brings more to the table than quirky styling.
-There's abundant interior space, with the chair-like seats and big windows providing an excellent view out.
-Though fundamentally a budget hatchback, the Soul looks and feels like a low-riding SUV.
-The driving experience isn't special: the ride is stiff, and handling is sound, but unexceptional.
-Power delivery from the 2.0-liter four-cylinder feels just adequate, and its 26 mpg overall is not outstanding.
-An impressive options list includes heated seats, touch-screen navigation, and a backup camera.
+There's abundant interior space, with the chairlike seats and big windows providing an excellent view out.
+Though fundamentally a budget hatchback, the Soul can be an SUV alternative, functionality-wise.
+The driving experience isn't special: The ride is stiff and handling is sound but unexceptional.
+Power delivery from the 2.0-liter four-cylinder feels just adequate, and its 26-mpg overall is not outstanding.
+An extensive options list includes heated seats, touch-screen navigation, and a backup camera.
 An electric version is available in California.
-First year reliability of the redesign has been above average.
+First-year reliability of the redesign has been above average..

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores